siteroller/moorte/Source/Assets/scripts/README.md

 **Options** [object] - Properties that should be applied to all files.

- - chain: Wait till this file is loaded before loading the next file[true], or begin loading the next file immediately [false].
+ - chain [boolean]: Wait till this file is loaded before loading the next file[true], or begin loading the next file immediately [false].
- - onComplete: Function to run once all files are loaded.
+ - onComplete [function] : Function to run once all files are loaded.
- - Path: Prepended to the file's path.
+ - Path [string]: Prepended to the file's path.
 AssetLoader.css('style.css',{path:'Assets/'}) loads 'Assets/style.css'

 ###Examples: